williamcamasil/util_WSL_GIT_Windows_commands/README.md

 # Update branchs
 git fetch

-# Show the log history
+# Show the log history [bring all characters from hash]
 git log

 # Delete branch from repository